A Deep Q-Network for the Beer Game: A Deep Reinforcement Learning algorithm to Solve Inventory Optimization Problems

-\ABSTRACT{ {\it Problem definition:} The beer game is a widely used game that is played in supply chain management classes to demonstrate the bullwhip effect and the importance of supply chain coordination.
-The game is a decentralized, multi-agent, cooperative problem that can be modeled as a serial supply chain network in which agents choose order quantities while cooperatively attempting to minimize the network's total cost, even though each agent only observes its own local information. {\it Academic/practical relevance:} Under some conditions, a base-stock replenishment policy is optimal.
-However, in a decentralized supply chain in which some agents act irrationally, there is no known optimal policy for an agent wishing to act optimally. {\it Methodology:} We propose a reinforcement learning (RL) algorithm, based on deep Q-networks, to play the beer game.
-Our algorithm has no limits on costs and other beer game settings.
-Like any deep RL algorithm, training can be computationally intensive, but this can be performed ahead of time; the algorithm executes in real time when the game is played.
-Moreover, we propose a transfer-learning approach so that the training performed for one agent can be adapted quickly for other agents and settings. {\it Results:} When playing with teammates who follow a base-stock policy, our algorithm obtains near-optimal order quantities.
+\ABSTRACT{ {\it Problem definition:} The beer game is widely used in supply chain management classes to demonstrate the bullwhip effect and the importance of supply chain coordination.
+The game is a decentralized, multi-agent, cooperative problem that can be modeled as a serial supply chain network in which agents choose order quantities while cooperatively attempting to minimize the network's total cost, even though each agent only observes local information. {\it Academic/practical relevance:} Under some conditions, a base-stock replenishment policy is optimal.
+However, in a decentralized supply chain in which some agents act irrationally, there is no known optimal policy for an agent wishing to act optimally. {\it Methodology:} We propose a deep reinforcement learning (RL) algorithm to play the beer game.
+Our algorithm makes no assumptions about costs or other settings.
+Like any deep RL algorithm, training is computationally intensive, but once trained, the algorithm executes in real time.
+We propose a transfer-learning approach so that training performed for one agent can be adapted quickly for other agents and settings. {\it Results:} When playing with teammates who follow a base-stock policy, our algorithm obtains near-optimal order quantities.
 More importantly, it performs significantly better than a base-stock policy when other agents use a more realistic model of human ordering behavior.
-Finally, applying transfer-learning reduces the training time by one order of magnitude. {\it Managerial implications:} This paper shows how artificial intelligence can be applied to inventory optimization.
-Our approach can be extended to other supply chain optimization problems, especially those in which supply chain partners act in irrational or unpredictable ways. }
+We observe similar results using a real-world dataset.
+Sensitivity analysis shows that a trained model is robust to changes in the cost coefficients.
+Finally, applying transfer learning reduces the training time by one order of magnitude. {\it Managerial implications:} This paper shows how artificial intelligence can be applied to inventory optimization.
+Our approach can be extended to other supply chain optimization problems, especially those in which supply chain partners act in irrational or unpredictable ways.
+Our RL agent has been integrated into a new online beer game, which has been played over 17,000 times by over 4,000 people. }

 \KEYWORDS{Inventory Optimization, Reinforcement Learning, Beer Game} \HISTORY{}